 - Tearing- The brain can also tear during a crash.
 When this happens, microscopic tears in the brain that can sever the wiring in the brain.
 As this occurs on a microscopic level, the injury cannot be detected through the use of a CT scan or MRI.
 Only a doctor with extensive experience in head injuries can properly diagnose brain tears

-If, after a crash, you need help ensuring that your medical bills are taken care of, you need to speak with an experienced personal injury attorney.
+If, after an accident, you need help ensuring that your medical bills are taken care of, you need to speak with an experienced personal injury attorney.
 We represent clients throughout the great state of Texas including Irving, Grapevine, Arlington, Colleyville, North Richland, Bedford, Hurst, Euless and all points in between.
 Contact us online or call us directly at 817.830.4888 for your free consultation.